 Remove unnecessary items included in the default WP theme

-In some cases, it may be necessary to remove certain elements that comes with your WordPress theme by default, such as the “Add to Cart” button on product pages, date of publication, author information, etc.
+In some cases, it may be necessary to remove certain elements that come with your WordPress theme by default, such as the “Add to Cart” button on product pages, date of publication, author information, etc.

 Check the WordPress theme’s configuration to see if there is an option to remove those elements, and if not, look for the corresponding PHP code to remove them.